 Wessel Couzijn

-Wessel Couzijn was born in Amsterdam in 1912.
-From the age of three he lived in New York, where he received his first drawing lessons at the Art Students League.
+Wessel Couzijn (Amsterdam, 1912 – Haarlem, 1984) moved to New York when he was three years old.
+There, he received his first drawing lessons at the Art Students League.
 He returned to the Netherlands in 1929.
 In the following year he began to study painting at the Rijksakademie in Amsterdam, where his teachers included Jan Bronner, a respected but traditional sculptor.
 Couzijn re-enrolled in the sculpture department.
 In 1936 he won the Prix de Rome, allowing him to travel to Italy.
 Around 1939 he stayed briefly in Paris, where he met the sculptor Aristide Maillol and acquainted himself with the work of Auguste Rodin.

 Artworks